 The airliners we fly in today are up to 80 per cent aluminium.

 Human beings have always wanted to fly, but until less than 120 years ago it remained just a dream.
-That changed with the Wright Brothers, whose first flight lasted just 37 metres.
-Today, we are able to travel the globe on modern airliners.
-One thing today’s airplanes have with the Wright Brothers’ flimsy flying machine is aluminium.
+Today, we are able to travel the globe on modern airliners, largely made of aluminium.

 Up to 80 per cent of a modern airliner is made of aluminium, used in everything from fuselages, to wings, to rudders and wiring.
 Aluminium alloys offer high strength-to-weight ratios making them ideal for aircraft parts.